-I work large.
+I prefer to work large.
 My intention is to impact a space, to impel the passerby, the loiterer, the traveler, to give more than a glance, to take a chance, to view a subject in a new light, make a connection, and be moved.
 A grand, imposing gesture is meant to give one pause.

 My hope is that the viewer will find that thread that connects her to something bigger than herself, that he will be moved through a feeling with no words: a burst of delight or surprise, a comforting warmth, a vehement call to action, friendship, truth.
 An observer might see something that no one else will see, and, in turn, see the world around them a little differently in every subsequent moment.